The senior’s Ontario Drug Benefit deductible and prescription co-payment

 416-503-4586 (in Toronto) - toll-free:

-If you have a spouse, the spouse’s information and signature must be included on your application, regardless of their age, or if they reside outside the province of Ontario.
+If you have a spouse and the combined annual net income threshold applies to you, then your spouse’s information and signature must be included on your application, regardless of their age, or if they reside outside the province of Ontario.

 Income requirements